carnegierobotics/LibMultiSense/README.md

 ### OpenCV

 LibMultiSense optionally has OpenCV utility functions to make the LibMultiSense client API easier to integrate with existing systems.
-To build build the OpenCV helpers the following CMake argument should be set
+To build the OpenCV helpers the following CMake argument should be set

     -DBUILD_OPENCV=ON